 2. Do all Flicker Alley DVD and Blu-rays have English language subtitles?

 All of our releases are geared toward the North American market, and hence do come with English-language subtitles.
 We are, however, aware and appreciative of our many international customers, and when possible, strive to provide subtitles in alternate languages, such as with silent film DVD releases like The Italian Straw Hat and Laila.

 3. Are all Flicker Alley DVDs and Blu-rays presented in their original theatrical aspect ratio?

 We do strive to preserve the original aspect ratio in all of our titles.
-Some prime examples are in our Cinerama films (This is Cinerama, Windjammer, Cinerama Holiday, South Sea Adventure, Seven Wonders of the World, and Search for Paradise), where the Smilebox format has been created to suggest the original aspect ratio for the home-video screen.
+Some prime examples are in our Cinerama films (This is Cinerama, Windjammer, Cinerama Holiday, South Sea Adventure, Seven Wonders of the World, Search for Paradise, Cinerama’s Russian Adventure and The Best of Cinerama), where the Smilebox format has been created to suggest the original aspect ratio for the home-video screen.